Bunnies And Burrows Skills And Stunts

 - Power Over Finesse: When fighting other rabbits, you can get by with brute strength instead of technique; use Physique in place of Fight to attack and defend.

 - Rage: When you suffer a physical consequence, you can invoke that consequence for free on your next attack.
 If you suffer multiple physical consequences, you get a free invocation for each.
 (Despite bunnies' tendency to flee or freeze, when they do fight, they can be surprisingly fierce!)

 - Tough as Nails: Once per session, at the cost of a fate point, you can reduce the severity of a moderate physical consequence to a mild one (if your mild consequence slot is free), or erase a mild consequence altogether.

 Unchanged from Fate Core.
 Language is rarely an issue with Provoke, as much can be accomplished via action and body language.

 - Infuriate: +2 to Provoke rolls whenever deliberately trying to get someone angry with you.

-- Master of Mockery: When you place an aspect such as Enraged With (You) on an opponent, that opponent can do nothing but attack you until the aspect is overcome.
+- Master of Mockery: The first time each fight that you place an aspect such as Enraged With (You) on an opponent, that opponent can do nothing but attack you until the aspect is overcome.

 - Okay, Fine!: You can use Provoke in place of Empathy to learn a target’s aspects, by bullying them until they reveal one to you.
 The target defends against this with Will.
 (If the GM thinks the aspect is particularly vulnerable to your hostile approach, you get a +2 bonus.)